Post Summary: The Best Hiking Clothes for Men Broken Down

 Outdoor Research Shirt Echo Series

-I have a number of Outdoor Research Echo hiking shirts and rotate them on my hikes.
-I’ve tried a bunch of synthetic shirts and these are easily the most comfortable.
+I have several Outdoor Research Echo hiking shirts and rotate them on my hikes.
+They are a great addition to any hiking outfit for men.
+I’ve tried a bunch of synthetic shirts, and these are easily the most comfortable.
 I’d go so far as to say it feels like I’m not even wearing a shirt.

 Best Men’s Hiking Mid-layers

-Mid-layers are a tremendous way to provide insulation in a lightweight manner.
-These range a lot by activity and the season and can include everything from down jackets, synthetic, fleeces, flannels, softshell jackets, and even hoodies.
+Mid-layers are a tremendous way to provide insulation yet remain lightweight.
+These range a lot by activity and season and can include everything from down jackets, synthetic, fleeces, flannels, softshell jackets, and even hoodies.

 Outdoor Research Ascendant Hoody

 The Outdoor Research Ascendant Hoody is easily one of my favorites pieces of clothing I’ve owned.
-Its versatility is really surprising and I’ve logged hundreds of miles and a ton of elevation in the jacket.
+Its versatility is astounding, and I’ve logged hundreds of miles and a ton of elevation in the jacket.